6 Different Types of Sugar Gliders

 Standard Gray Gliders are social creatures and do best when kept in pairs or groups.
 They are active and playful and make great pets for families with children.

 They are easy to care for if you live in a warm climate and will do well without special considerations.
-If you live in colder weather, they will need some help regulating their body temperature by providing them with heated sleeping quarters and a steady diet of fresh fruits and vegetables year-round.
+If you live in colder weather, they will need help regulating their body temperature by providing them with heated sleeping quarters and a steady diet of fresh fruits and vegetables year-round.

 So, be sure you are willing and able to commit at least two decades before buying one!
-Though they are known for being social animals, there are instances where single standard gray gliders do very well in captivity.
+Though they are known for being social animals, there are instances where single-standard gray gliders do very well in captivity.

 Once you decide which of the different types of sugar gliders is suitable for your lifestyle, look for a reputable breeder that uses natural breeding methods.

-3. Platinum Sugar Gliders
+3. Platinum Sugar Glider

 The Platinum sugar glider is a white morph of the different types of sugar gliders.
 It was first discovered in the wild in 2009 and has become a popular pet.
 Platinum sugar gliders are known for their playful and friendly personalities.